rust-lang/book/nostarch/chapter09.md

 However, having lots of error checks in all of your functions would be verbose and annoying.
-Fortunately, you can use Rust’s type system (and thus the type checking the compiler does) to do many of the checks for you.
+Fortunately, you can use Rust’s type system (and thus the type checking done by the compiler) to do many of the checks for you.
 If your function has a particular type as a parameter, you can proceed with your code’s logic knowing that the compiler has already ensured you have a valid value.
 For example, if you have a type rather than an `Option`, your program expects to have *something* rather than *nothing*.
 Your code then doesn’t have to handle two cases for the `Some` and `None` variants: it will only have one case for